Cj-bc/slacker/README.md

  * Get http status code
  * Deside Error codes
  * Use camelcase
+ * Need to know how to output errormessage directly to basic output(= commandline)

 # problems I have
  * What's the best grammer ??